| Pianist MICHEL BLOCK was born of French parents in Antwerp,

 born in Europe like his son Michel, moved to Mexico when he was

-19, and lived until his death in that country.
 In one of the most famous of all piano competition incidents,

 Michel Block won The Arthur Rubinstein Prize in Warsaw at The